 So now it’s fall and we’re thinking about bringing out the sweaters and tucking our shorts back into storage.
 We’re thinking about the cool weather to come, fires in the fireplace and down comforters on the bed.
 But we’re very excited to also be thinking about chili beans.
 Here’s the recipe….

-Even though these are called Grandma B's chili beans, they really are very different from the ones she made.
-Her delicious pot of beans were the inspiration for my version, so even though they're not the same, I feel bound to pay homage to the memory of those mountain beans.
+Even though these are not exactly Grandma's chili beans, her delicious pot of beans were the inspiration for my version.
+So even though they're not the same, I feel bound to pay homage to the memory of those mountain beans.

 1 lb. dry pintos (or see alternate below)